 Specifically, HB 239 would make the following changes:

-- Require school districts to convene a local work group made up of teachers, parents, and administrators to examine district-required testing and make recommendations for ways to reduce testing time for students.
+- Require school districts to convene a local work group made up of teachers, parents, and administrators to examine district-required testing and make recommendations for ways to reduce the amount of time students spend taking tests.

-- Alter the existing provision that allows local boards of education to pass a resolution to exceed testing limits by requiring such action be taken on an annual basis and reported to the Ohio Department of Education (ODE).
+- Alter the existing provision that allows local school boards to pass a resolution to exceed testing limits by requiring that such action be taken on an annual basis and be reported to the Ohio Department of Education (ODE).

 - Require that ODE issue an annual report on the time spent on state- and district-required testing in Ohio’s schools.

-- Provide that the state continues to offer a paid administration of the ACT/SAT for high school juniors, but student participation would be voluntary.
+- Provide that the state continues to offer administration of the ACT/SAT tests for high school juniors, but student participation would be voluntary.

-Urge your representative to support this important bill.
+Urge your State Senator to support this important bill.
 It’s vital they hear from educators like you!
 Please adapt the sample letter below with why you support HB 239 and urge them to do the same.